The PA Academy

 The PA Academy is a bi-annual fundraiser for GPP and ATLFS, supporting GPP’s lobbying efforts on behalf of the industry as well as providing continuing educational opportunities and outreach to the community through ATLFS’s year round programming.

 The next PA Academy will be held in the fall of 2016 – November 12th and 13th.
-Keep an eye out for registration through Atlanta Film Society!

 Sign up for a free Atlanta Film Society newsletter to stay informed of upcoming legitimate education, networking, and community events.